IRA FLATOW, HOST:

 FLATOW: Michael, have you got a question that you'd like to ask?

 MICHAEL: Yes, sir.
-It's - what's his name, Steve - the creator of Spongebob Squarepants is a marine biologist himself, Stephen Hillenburg, but I don't know all that much about - what would you recommend for somebody who wants to go into crime-solving stories, anything like that, but with a satirical bent and/or aimed at a younger audience?
-What would you recommend for the scientific research for the characters, for the equipment, and I guess you could call it hang out and so forth.
+Since - what's his name, Steve - the creator of Spongebob Squarepants is a marine biologist himself, Stephen Hillenburg, but I don't know all that much about science - what would you recommend for somebody who wants to go into crime-solving stories, anything like that, but with a satirical bent and/or aimed at a younger audience?
+What would you recommend for the scientific research for the characters, for the equipment, and I guess you could call it hangout and so forth.
 Thanks so much, I'll take your answer off the air.

 FLATOW: OK, thanks for calling.